solarslurpi/GrowTentAirFlow/README.md

 - The fans can be placed anywhere within the soil.
 - The fan can tilt a bit to create targeted airflow patterns for specific areas.
 - The covered connectors help prevent water and dirt to short the circuit.
 Although of course submerging in either will short the circuit.
-- Marine grade wiring offers flexibility and corrosion resistance due to its tin plated copper strands, allowing for easier installation in tight spaces and enhanced durability in harsh marine environments - like grow tents.
+- Marine grade wiring, with its multi-stranded, individually tinned copper conductors, provides flexibility for easier installation in tight spaces and corrosion resistance for enhanced durability in marine environments.

-#### ❤️ 🙏 Thanks to Those That Went Before
-**Thank you to the kind, and amazingly gifted folks that share their work.**  It is far easier for me to modify an existing design/implemenation than to forge an unchartered path.
-- The actual fan holder parts is a modification of [**Brundak's** Fan holder - desk fan on printables](https://www.printables.com/model/272507-fan-holder-desk-fan)
-- The stake is a modification of [the tent stake designed by **mistertech**](https://www.thingiverse.com/thing:2758339).

 ## 📜BoM
 The pieces to put together this fan system include: